Contact Info

 Visa with Reference (VDR) & Levy Payment

-Apply for the Visa with Reference (VDR) via the Immigration Department system.
-Concurrently pay the annual government levy and lodge the security bond electronically through the FWCMS/Immigration eServices portal.
+Apply for Visa with Reference (VDR) through the Immigration Department and pay the government levy online via FWCMS/eServices.

 Action Items:

-• Prepare complete VDR application with all supporting documents (digital format)
+• Submit digital VDR application with all documents

 FOMEMA Medical Examination